Printrbot/printrboardmodernmarlin/README.md

 ![Benchy Play 0.2mm layer height](benchythumbnail.JPG)

-##### This isn't your grandmas 3D printer, please make sure your inductive probe is adjusted properly
+##### This isn't your grandma's 3D printer, please make sure your inductive probe is adjusted properly
 * This firmware should be universal for any printrbot, just choose heated bed firmware if you have that option.
 * You will need to update the steps/mm for your machine [Settings for your Printer Smalls, Simple, Play Plus](https://docs.google.com/spreadsheets/d/1FntcZTm4M7FzUf9ej9DEmRYf1LaH76J8TU3VzK3Ox8g/pubhtml)